 Regular eye check-ups and proper vision correction can help alleviate such issues.
 Let's delve into the intricate connection between eye problems and headaches, exploring the impact of conditions like eye strain, bad eyesight, and other vision-related issues on our daily lives.

-The Link Between Eye Problems and Headaches
+The Link Between Vision Problems and Headaches

 Eye strain can cause headaches.
 We'll find out about the link between the two below.